tantikristanti/grobid-medical-report/doc/Training-the-medical-report-models.md

 ```bash
 > java -Xmx4G -jar build/libs/grobid-medical-report-0.0.1-onejar.jar -gH grobid-home -dIn ~/path_to_input_directory/ -dOut ~/path_to_output_directory -exe createTrainingFullMedicalText
 ```
 With this command, for each PDF file as input, several training files will be generated as output.
 The output files are pre-annotated TEI files and feature files built automatically using trained models (e.g., medical-report-segmenter model, header-medical-report model).
 These files can then be used for re-training new models.
-The pre-annotated TEI files need to be repaired if needed while the feature files are left untouched.
+The pre-annotated TEI files need to be revised if needed while the feature files are left untouched.

 Depending on what model we want to retrain, these files will then need to be placed under grobid-trainer directory (`grobid-trainer/resources/dataset/*MODEL*/`), especially under `grobid-trainer/resources/dataset/*MODEL*/corpus` for training data and under `grobid-trainer/resources/dataset/*MODEL*/evaluation` for evaluation data.
 The corrected TEI files need to be put under `grobid-trainer/resources/dataset/*MODEL*/corpus/tei` and the feature files under `grobid-trainer/resources/dataset/*MODEL*/corpus/raw`.